kumahq/kuma-website/docs/docs/dev/policies/proxy-template.md

 Available matchers:
 * `name` - name of the listener.
 * `origin` - origin of the listener.
+* `tags` - tags of inbound or outbound listeners.
+They match `Listener.metadata.filterMetadata[io.kuma.tags]` in XDS configuration.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"